TanjaKec/repro_research/content/day1/Git and GitHub/_index.en.md

 ### On a PC

-Run CMD to obtain the command prompt window in which you should type the following command to check if Git already exists on your computer:
+Run CMD to obtain a command prompt window in which you should type the following command to check if Git already exists on your computer:

 ```
 git --version